dimd/todo-go/README.md

 # todo-go
-A todo rest app in go-lang
+A todo rest app in go